JumioServices/PerformNetverify-Batch-Java/README.md

 ### Clean the project directory

 Use below command to make sure the environment is clean.
+Open the command prompt or terminal and enter below.

 ```
 $ mvn clean